KayanShah/File-Share/README.md

 ## ✦ About

 FileShare was built out of frustration with existing file sharing tools.
 Services like WeTransfer limit file sizes unless you pay.
 Google Drive forces recipients to log in.
-Dropbox shows ads.
+Dropbox shows ads and a paywall over 2GB.
 SendSpace throttles speeds.

 The goal was simple: a platform where sharing a file is as frictionless as sending a text message — free, fast, and permanent.

 ---